nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 since there could be many projects and each project may have so many items to keep in track.
 Thus, **Arrow** has a task panel list to keep every task organized.
 Details of each task can be added, which helps the team managers no fear of leaving out any progress.

+    Also the task panel list only shows the incomplete tasks.

 * **Teammate List**